5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/Additional_Files/Slimmed_Kexts/Intel_AC-9650/README.md

 Once compiling is completed the kexts will be located at `~/Downloads/itlwm-master/itlwm/build/Release`:<br>![kexts](https://github.com/user-attachments/assets/719630a7-54db-4c3e-b214-770dd24302a3)

 ### Compiling `InteBluetothFirmware`

 Enter the following commands (the lines without `#`) in Terminal and execute them one by one to build the IntelBluetoothFirmware kext:

 ```
-# Navigate to the folder
+# Navigate to the IntelBluetoothFirmware folder (if it is not your working directory already)
 cd ~/Downloads/IntelBluetoothFirmware-master

 # build the kext